 A significant portion of our current operations are conducted and located outside the United States, and our growth strategy involves expanding our existing foreign operations and entering into new foreign jurisdictions.
 We have significant manufacturing and distribution sites in North America, Latin America and Europe.
-More than half of our net sales for the fiscal years ended October 31, 2023 and 2022, were derived from the sale of products outside the United States.
+More than half of our net sales for the fiscal years ended October 31, 2024, and 2023, were derived from the sale of products outside the United States.
 We believe that sales outside the United States will continue to account for a material portion of our total net sales for the foreseeable future.
 International operations and business expansion plans are subject to numerous additional risks, including the following:

-- difficulty managing a large organization spread throughout various countries; - fluctuations in currency exchange rates adversely affecting our results; - challenges associated with enforcing intellectual property rights in some foreign countries; - difficulty gaining market share in countries such as China because of regulatory restrictions and customer preferences;
+- difficulty managing a large organization spread throughout various countries; - fluctuations in currency exchange rates adversely affecting our results; - · challenges associated with enforcing intellectual property rights in some foreign countries; - difficulty gaining market share in countries such as China because of regulatory restrictions and customer preferences;

-- difficulty growing our sales in emerging markets such as China, India, Russia, Brazil and other developing nations due to, among other things, customer acceptance, undeveloped and/or unfamiliar distribution channels, regulatory restrictions and changes, and business knowledge of these new markets; - foreign earnings being subject to withholding requirements or the imposition of tariffs, exchange controls or other restrictions, including the tariffs enacted by the Chinese government on certain U.S. goods, the scope and duration of which remain uncertain; - challenges in complying with a variety of international legal, compliance and regulatory requirements such as the Foreign Corrupt Practices Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the UK Bribery Act, international data security and privacy laws, EU MDR and EU IVDR, and environmental laws and requirements applicable to our facilities, products or manufacturing processes, including evolving regulations regarding the use of hazardous substances or chemicals in our products. - foreign customers creating longer payment cycles than customers in the United States; - failure to comply with U.S. Department of Commerce and other nations' import-export controls may result in fines and/or penalties; - general economic and political conditions in the countries where we operate having an adverse effect on our operations in those countries or being unfavorable to our growth strategy; - natural disasters, pandemics, war, terrorism, labor disruptions and international conflicts may cause significant economic disruption and political and social instability, resulting in decreased demand for our products, adversely affecting our manufacturing and distribution capabilities, or causing interruptions in our supply chain; - foreign governments adopting regulations, including those similar to the EU MDR and EU IVDR or take other actions that would have a direct or indirect adverse impact on our business and market opportunities, including but not limited to increased enforcement of potentially conflicting and ambiguous anti-bribery and privacy laws; - · challenges enforcing agreements and collecting receivables through some foreign legal systems; and - unforeseen economic or political events in certain countries that may have an impact on our customers' ability or preferences to buy our products.
+- difficulty growing our sales in emerging markets such as China, India, Russia, Brazil and other developing nations due to, among other things, customer acceptance, undeveloped and/or unfamiliar distribution channels, regulatory restrictions and changes, and business knowledge of these new markets; - foreign earnings being subject to withholding requirements or the imposition of tariffs, exchange controls or other restrictions, including the tariffs enacted by the Chinese government on certain U.S. goods, the scope and duration of which remain uncertain; - challenges in complying with a variety of international legal, compliance and regulatory requirements such as the Foreign Corrupt Practices Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the UK Bribery Act, international data security and privacy laws, EU MDR and EU IVDR and environmental laws and requirements applicable to our facilities, products or manufacturing processes, including evolving regulations regarding the use of hazardous substances or chemicals in our products; - the need to engage third-party agents or intermediaries to act on our behalf in certain countries, including in those countries with a high risk of corruption; - foreign customers creating longer payment cycles than customers in the United States; - failure to comply with U.S. Department of Commerce and other nations' import-export controls may result in fines and/or penalties; - general economic and political conditions in the countries where we operate having an adverse effect on our operations in those countries or being unfavorable to our growth strategy; - international conflicts, acts or threats of war or terrorism may lead to significant market and other disruptions, supply chain interruptions, political and social instability, trade disputes or trade barriers, embargoes, changes in consumer or purchase preferences, as well as an increase in cyberattacks and espionage; - challenges in complying with new and evolving international economic and trade sanctions laws and regulations; - natural disasters, pandemics and labor disruptions, the duration and severity of which are highly uncertain and difficult to predict; - foreign governments adopting regulations, including those similar to the EU MDR and EU IVDR or take other actions that would have a direct or indirect adverse impact on our business and market opportunities, including but not limited to increased enforcement of potentially conflicting and ambiguous antibribery and privacy laws; - · challenges enforcing agreements and collecting receivables through some foreign legal systems; and - · unforeseen economic or political events in certain countries that may have an impact on our customers' ability or preferences to buy our products.